Water Cooler Strathpine

 Healthy Eating Practices.
 Fruit water.
 Professor Stanley Goldfarb, expert in the field of metabolism at the University of Pennsylvania says in the Medical Journal that there is no evidence that drinking water helps to lose weight or reduce your appetite.
 'The current proof is actually that there is no proof'.

 'You can not assume that a bit of water is good, so more water is better.
 It does not work like that, "says McCartney.
 How much should you drink?
 According to McCartney, as much as your body naturally requires.
 The Nutrition Center states that an adult needs an average of one and a half to two liters of fluid per day.
+Great tasting weter from your water cooler Strathpine.
 This not only concerns water, but also other healthy drinks.
 In our article Healthiest drinking top 5 you can read which drinks, next to water, are healthy.
 The exact need for moisture depends on how much fluid you lose.
 This differs per person and depends on the circumstances in which you find yourself.
 In warm weather or during exercise, you lose more fluid than when you are sitting still in a cool room.